Encrypted XIP and MCUboot#

 The risk is resolved by moving configuration blocks out of the header of the second stage bootloader to a particular flash area and letting the bootloader configure the encryption module manually by inspecting these configuration blocks.

-There is always one static configuration for the MCUboot region, investigated by ROM during startup and used for encrypted XIP initialization of the MCUboot region, and one dynamic configuration for the execution slot, which is regenerated during an OTA update.
-The dynamic configuration block is manually handled by MCUboot to provide more flexibility and robustness to the update process.
+There is always one static configuration for the MCUboot region, investigated by ROM during startup and used for encrypted XIP initialization of the MCUboot region, and one or two dynamic configurations (depending on mode) for application slots, which are regenerated during an OTA update.
+The application configuration structure is manually handled by MCUboot to provide more flexibility and robustness to the update process.

 The encrypted XIP extension uses a reserved area called encryption metadata, which is used for storage of configuration blocks.
 The following image shows a generic structure of the encryption metadata.

-The metadata sector consists of platform-specific configuration blocks and a common confirmation block.
-The hash acts as a confirmation of the integrity of configuration blocks and content in the execution slot.
+The metadata sector consists of platform-specific configuration block and a magic id.
+The magic acts as a confirmation of the integrity of the configuration block as it is written as last in a separate flash page.

-It’s recommended to have both blocks in a common flash sector so they are separated by flash page granularity and deleted simultaneously during sector erase.
-Typically, in the example code, the configuration block is placed at the beginning of the sector and the confirmation block is placed at the end of the sector.
+It’s recommended to have the configuration block and the magic id in a common flash sector so they are separated by flash page granularity and deleted simultaneously during sector erase.
+Typically, in the example code, the configuration block is placed at the beginning of the sector and the magic is placed at the end of the sector.

-During an OTA update, the extension generates a new configuration block, writes it at a particular flash offset, and reconfigures the encryption unit for the execution area.
-If the update and verification of the execution area are successful, the configuration block is then hashed and confirmed by writing the confirmation block.
-This approach is necessary for some encryption modules (like IPED and NPX), as reading or fetching invalid code leads to a device reset and a possible endless reset loop.
+During an OTA update, the extension generates a new configuration block, holds it as a context in RAM, and reconfigures the encryption unit for the updated area.
+If the OTA update and verification of the execution area are successful, the configuration block is then persisted in Flash.
+This approach is necessary for some encryption modules (such as IPED and NPX), as reading invalid cipher causes a device reset leading to a possible endless reset loop.

 The extension customize OVERWRITE_ONLY upgrade mode and utilizes a partition layout with one execution slot for encrypted XIP, one slot for staging an OTA image and one sector for encryption metadata.
 The revert funcionality is not possible here.